 - Dysentery (Gastroenteritis that results in diarrhea with blood).

 - Swelling of lower mandible and death.

-- Possibility of occurrence is more in rainy season.
+- The possibility of occurrence is more in the rainy season.

-- Vaccination should be carried out once in a year before onset of monsoon (rainy season).
+- Vaccination should be carried out once a year before the onset of monsoon (rainy season).

 Enterotoxaemia in Goats: